 DAFF and Total awards women in agriculture, forestry and fisheries

-The South African Department of Agriculture, Forestry and Fisheries (DAFF), in partnership with Total South Africa, hosted the 16th Annual DAFF Female Entrepreneur of the Year Awards at a gala dinner in Polokwane, Limpopo on Thursday, 25 August at Protea Hotel The Ranch Resort.
+The South African Department of Agriculture, Forestry and Fisheries (DAFF), in partnership with Total South Africa, hosted the 16th Annual DAFF Female Entrepreneur of the Year Awards at a gala dinner in Polokwane, Limpopo, on Thursday, 25 August at the Protea Hotel The Ranch Resort.

 “We are extremely proud to be a part of this programme.
 A programme that awards, celebrates and empowers women excelling in what is deemed a male- dominated industry.
 It is important for us as a brand to acknowledge these phenomenal women who have challenged the status quo and we specifically chose to celebrate their achievements in the month of August as a tribute to all women who have interrupted the norm,” said Nyameka Makonya, Sustainable Development Manager, Total South Africa.

 The winners receive prize money, which they are encouraged to use exclusively for the activities and production of their respective enterprises.

 The programme honoured an Overall Winner and also awarded winners in the following categories:

 Best Female Worker in the Sector is Lindelwa Elizabeth Mabuya from Western Cape

 Best Subsistence Producer in the Sector is Nthabiseng Kgobokoe from North West

 Top Entrepreneur in the Sector: Smallholder is Makhosazana Sambo from Mpumalanga

 Top Entrepreneur in the Sector: Processing is Mabel, Cynthia Mothlale from Northern Cape